How ePopSoft, maker of South Korea’s most popular English instruction app, uses Furiosa’s Gen 1 Vision NPU

 When a user takes a photo in the SayVoca Dictionary app, an API call request is sent to the Furiosa AI Gen 1 Vision NPU server installed in Kakao Cloud, as shown in the graphic below.

-This end-to-end OCR service incorporates several complex steps, including the models running on Furiosa's Gen 1 Vision NPU, OpenVINO running using CPU, ONNXRuntime using CPU, and even C++ code (i.e., textline detection algorithm).
+This end-to-end OCR service incorporates several complex steps, including the models running on Furiosa's Gen 1 Vision NPU, OpenVINO using a CPU, ONNXRuntime using a CPU, and even C++ code (i.e., textline detection algorithm).

 The first step in the pipeline is text detection using the CRAFT model running on the NPU.
 This model predicts multiple heatmaps, indicating the probability of the existence of characters and spaces between characters, as well as how skewed characters are in the image.